How Does Para Ice Hockey Work?

 Para ice hockey (formerly "sledge hockey") follows the same core objective as regular ice hockey: score more goals than the opponent.
 But the equipment and some rules are fundamentally different.
 Players sit in metal-framed sleds mounted on two skate blades and use two short sticks — each with a spiked end for propulsion and a bladed end for puck control.
 The sport features unique penalties like teeing (ramming with the front of the sled) and charging (building speed before a sled-to-sled collision) that have no equivalent in regular hockey.
 It's the most watched Paralympic winter sport and one of the most physically intense.

-Para ice hockey was invented in Stockholm, Sweden in the 1960s at a rehabilitation center, where athletes with lower body disabilities adapted the game of hockey by mounting sleds on skate blades.
-Originally called "sledge hockey," the sport was renamed "para ice hockey" by the International Paralympic Committee (IPC) as part of a broader movement to standardize naming across Paralympic sports.
+The sport was invented in Stockholm, Sweden in the 1960s at a rehabilitation centre, where athletes with lower body disabilities adapted ice hockey by mounting sleds on skate blades.
+Originally called "sledge hockey," it was renamed "para ice hockey" by the International Paralympic Committee as part of a broader naming standardisation across Paralympic sports.

-The sport entered the Paralympic program at the 1994 Winter Games in Lillehammer, Norway, and has grown in popularity ever since.
-At Milano-Cortina 2026, 8 national teams compete in the tournament held at the Milano Santagiulia Ice Hockey Arena in Milan.
+The sport entered the Paralympic program at the 1994 Winter Games in Lillehammer, Norway.
+At Milano-Cortina 2026, 8 national teams compete in the tournament at the Milano Santagiulia Ice Hockey Arena.
 It remains one of the most watched events of the entire Winter Paralympics, combining the speed and physicality of hockey with the unique dynamics of sled-based movement.

 Scoring follows standard hockey principles — but with adjusted game length: